Reveal-Energy-Services/orchid-python-api/README.md

   subsequent instructions assume you have read this article and have chosen how you wish to manage these two package installers together.
 - Open an Anaconda (Power)shell console.
-- Create a directory for the new virtual environment.
-We will symbolically call it `/path/to/orchid-virtualenv`.
+- Optionally create a directory for your work.
+    - We symbolically call it `/path/to/orchid-virtualenv`.
-- Change the current working directory to by `chdir /path/to/orchid-virtualenv`.
+    - Change to the current working directory by executing `chdir /path/to/orchid-virtualenv`.
 - Create an empty virtual environment by running `conda create --name <your-virtualenv-name> python=3.8`.
 - Activate the virtual environment by running `conda activate <your-virtualenv_name>`
 - Optionally install jupyter lab or jupyter notebook if you wish to use these tools to explore.